lambda826/My-Notebook/99 Interview/BQ.md

 # Do you have any questions for me?
 -  **Evaluation**
-	-	Gauge your passion & interest in the current role you are applying for
+	-	Gauge your passion & interest in the current role you are applying for.
-	-	Gives you an opportunity to end the interview on a strong node
+	-	Gives you an opportunity to end the interview on a strong node.
-	-	Shows that you have done your homework about their company & culture
+	-	Shows that you have done your homework about their company & culture.
+-  **Keys**
+	-  What is the new-hire onboarding process?
+	-  How and when are the performance reviews conducted?
+		-  How are the performance bonuses and RSU refreshers decided?
+	-	How long have you been with the company?
+	-	What is your favorite
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4ODc2Mjc1LC00ODM4ODQ5MDMsLTgxMD
-c4OTYzMF19
+eyJoaXN0b3J5IjpbMTYxNjkxMDI3NSwtNDgzODg0OTAzLC04MT
+A3ODk2MzBdfQ==
 -->